QMCPy: A Python package for randomized low-discrepancy sequences, quasi-Monte Carlo, and fast kernel methods: Fast transforms and kernel computations

 denote digital addition and subtraction respectively.
 Note that in base $b=2$ these operations are both equivalent to the exclusive or (XOR) between bits.
 For vectors $\bx,\by \in [0,1)^d$, digital operations $\bx \oplus \by$ and $\bx \ominus \by$ act component-wise.
 A kernel is said to be \emph{digitally-shift-invariant} (DSI) when

 for some $\tK$.

-Suppose $n =b^m$ for some $m \in \bbN_0$ and let $\{\bx_i\}_{i=0}^{b^m-1}$ be a digitally-shifted digital net in \emph{radical inverse order} (possibly of higher-order and/or with LMS).
-Following \cite[Theorem 5.3.1,Theorem 5.3.2]{rathinavel.bayesian_QMC_sobol}, for $b=2$, the Gram matrix $\mK$ is \emph{RSBT} (recursive symmetric block Toeplitz) which implies the eigendecomposition where $\mH_m$ is the $2^m \times 2^m$ Hadamard matrix defined by $\mH^{(0)} = (1)$ and the relationship
+Suppose $n =b^m$ for some $m \in \bbN_0$ and let $\{\bx_i\}_{i=0}^{b^m-1}$ be a digitally-shifted digital net in \emph{natural order} (possibly of higher-order and/or with LMS). \citet[Theorem 5.3.1 and Theorem 5.3.2]{rathinavel.bayesian_QMC_sobol} shows that, for $b=2$, the Gram matrix $\mK$ is \emph{RSBT} (recursive symmetric block Toeplitz) which implies the eigendecomposition where $\mH_m$ is the $2^m \times 2^m$ Hadamard matrix defined by $\mH^{(0)} = [1]$ and the relationship

 Multiplying by $\mH_m$ can be done at $\calO(n \log n)$ cost using the FWHT.
 Note that $\mK$ is not generally RSBT when $\{\bx_i\}_{i=0}^{b^m-1}$ has a NUS.